tiflash/debugclient-py/docs/source/index.rst

 DebugClient-py
 ==============

-DebugClient-py is a Python client for interacting with `DebugServer-js`_.
+`debugclient-py`_ is a python client for interacting with `debugserver-js`_.
-Use this module to connect to a running `DebugServer-js`_ instance and send commands over TCP/IP.
+Use this module to connect to a running `debugserver-js`_ instance and send commands over TCP/IP.

 ----